 Microchipping serves as reliable canine identification.
 If a microchipped pooch goes missing and winds up in an animal shelter or veterinary clinic, staff will use the microchip's unique ID code to contact you via the microchip provider's database.
 The procedure generally costs $25 to $50.

 A microchip is injected subcutaneously between the shoulder blades; the routine procedure takes minutes and usually requires no anesthesia.
 The injected microchip is permanent, unlike ID tags and collars.

 Microchipping is a rather straightforward process.
 Some canines experience bleeding at the location of injection.
-This bleeding typically ceases swiftly with a little pressure.
-Since implantation chips are specifically made to not bring upon inflammatory responses, dogs usually don't develop swelling or soreness where they were implanted.
+This bleeding typically ceases quickly with a little pressure.
+Since microchips are specifically made to not bring upon inflammatory responses, dogs usually don't develop swelling or soreness where they were implanted.

-Other potential risks of microchips include abscesses, infection, loss of hair and microchip dysfunction.
+Other possible dog microchip complications include abscesses, infection, hair loss, and microchip dysfunction.
+Microchips rarely malfunction, and if they do, most microchip companies will provide a replacement microchip at no cost.
 Problems can occur when veterinarians fail to implant the chips into the appropriate parts of the body.

 Microchips are capable of migrating within pets' tissues; as a result, they occasionally can turn up in random areas of the body.
 Microchips are implanted subcutaneously (under the skin) between a dog's shoulder blades.
 It is not uncommon for a microchip to migrate into a dog's shoulder or even into the lower chest.
 However, a microchip will never migrate into a dog's internal body cavities, such as the chest or abdomen.

 Microchip migration generally occurs during the initial two weeks after implantation.
 The migration typically happens prior to the tissues surrounding the microchip healing and settling the chip into its appropriate position.